richardbrrito/knightHacks23/README.md

 <a name="usage">💡 Usage</a>
 Navigate to the application URL, upload a document for analysis, interact with the virtual assistant, and receive document classification and relevant information.

-<a name="contributions">👥 Contributions</a>
-Contributions are welcome!
-Fork the repo and submit a pull request with your improvements.

-<a name="license">📄 License</a>
-This project is open-source and available under the MIT License.

-t.